Don’t get conned out of your cash. Here are 25 tips for signing a rental contract in Israel.

 - Is there an option to extend or shorten the lease?
 If you shorten the lease are there any penalties?
 Agree on the hand-over date and agree on a rate.
 The rate should be the same for both sides.

 - Rent – how much, method of payment, frequency (monthly, quarterly etc.).
 Years ago it was common practice to quote the cost of the rental in US$, to be paid in accordance with the exchange rate, in shekels, on the date of the transaction.
-This is no longer acceptable and rent must be quoted in shekels.
+This is no longer legal and rent must be quoted in shekels.

 - Property contents and condition; furniture, appliances or other fixtures and fittings that come with the apartment.
 Ensure that the list is an integral part of the contract.